grammyjs/grammY/CODE_OF_CONDUCT.md

 - Trolling, insulting or derogatory comments, and personal or political attacks
 - Public or private harassment
-- Publishing others' private information, such as a physical or email address, without their explicit permission
+- Publishing others’ private information, such as a physical or email address, without their explicit permission

 ## Enforcement